-In this article we are going to study Scotch Marine Boiler Definition, Parts, Working Principle, Types, Advantages, Disadvantages, Application.
-And at the end you can download PDF version easily.
+In this article, we are going to study Scotch Marine Boiler and Its sub-topics like Definition, Parts, Working Principle, Types, Advantages, Disadvantages, Application in detail.

-So let’s start our topic with Definition first,
+So let’s start our topic with a Definition first,

 Scotch Marine Boiler Definition: